 - a.
 The conduct of worship and the spiritual jurisdiction of the parish is vested, according to the Canons, in the rector (or vicar), subject to the rubrics of The Book of Common Prayer, the Canons of the Church, and the pastoral direction of the Bishop (Title III, Canon 9, Sec.
 5).
 Matters not covered in these sources or in this customary are left to the pastoral discretion of the rector/vicar. - b.
 "It is the bishop's prerogative, when present, to be the principal celebrant at the Lord's Table, and to preach the Gospel."
 (BCP, p.
 354)

 3. Approved Versions of Scripture

-The versions of Holy Scripture authorized for use in the services of this Church are (TEC Title II, Canon 2):
+The versions of Holy Scripture authorized for use in the services of this Church are according to TEC Title II, Canon 2.
+Additionally, the Bishop authorizes use of the English Standard Version.